 Click on terms for botanical definitions.

 Blue porterweed is a low-growing and sprawling wildflower.
 Found in coastal dunes, shell mounds and disturbed areas, it typically flowers in the summer, but may flower year-round in South Florida.
-It is an excellent addition to a butterfly garden, as it is the host plant of the Tropical buckeye (Junonia evarete) and is a nectar source for many butterfly species including the Clouded skipper (Lerema accius), Gulf fritillary (Agraulis vanillae), Red admiral (Vanessa atalanta), and Julia (Dryas iulia).
+It is an excellent addition to a butterfly garden, as it is the host plant of the Tropical buckeye (Junonia evarete) and is a nectar source for many butterfly species including the Clouded skipper (Lerema accius), Gulf fritillary (Agraulis vanillae), Red admiral (Vanessa atalanta), Monarch (Danaus plexippus) and Julia (Dryas iulia).
+Hummingbirds, bees and other pollinators also feed on the nectar.

 The genus name Stachytarpheta is from the Greek stachys, meaning “spike,” and tarphys, meaning “thick” or “dense.”